centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 Would you sign up if we offered you a discount?
 ```

-[Automatic voucher on newsletter signup]
+[Automatic voucher on newsletter signup?]

 ### Basket / selection